-Available Share Classes Minimum Initial Subscription/ Minimum Holding Amount (in USD or equivalent) Minimum Subsequent Subscription (in USD or equivalent)
+Available Classes Share ription/ USD or Minimum Subsequent Subscription (in USD or equivalent)

 S USD 1 mil USD 1,000

 T USD 5 mil

-Е USD 10 mil
+Е USD 10 mil •

 A, D, DL and N USD 5,000

 Each Share Class is available in the following Dealing Currencies: USD, EUR, GBP, CHF, JPY, AUD, NZD, SGD, CAD, NOK, SEK and HKD.
 Each Share Class in each Dealing Currency is available as both a Distributing Share Class and an Accumulating Share Class.
 Each Share Class in each Dealing Currency other than the Base Currency is available as both a Hedged Share Class and an unhedged Share Class.